Japanese Lifestyle

 Sumo wrestling

 Occasionally, it has unique rules and attitudes of Sumo players.
-In this section, I tried to touch on several points of the Sumo we should see.

 If you are interested in this sport, take a look here!